somrajroy/AWS3TierArchitecturewithTFModules/README.md

         named groups provide a convenient way to quickly set up commonly used security group rules.

 ##### Deployment Process
-1. We started by initializing the Terraform configuration and validating it.<br/>
-2. We used `terraform apply` to create the resources based on our configuration. <br/>
-3. Once deployed, we accessed the application through the ALB's DNS name. <br/>
+1. Once deployed, we accessed the application through the ALB's DNS name. <br/>
+2. To access the admin page we navigated to <ALB DNS>/phpinfo.php

 ##### Security Considerations